erda-project/erda/docs/guides/quickstart/quickstart-full.md

 * you must have a dedicated admin account (admin cannot access DOP, MSP)
 * user management page is broken, all users must create by self (signup page)
 * you must do host binding (erda.local in /etc/hosts)
-* only guaranteed DOP (DevOps Platform) works, and others such as MSP, ECP are not
+* only guarantee DOP (DevOps Platform) works, and others such as MSP, ECP are not

 ## Cleanup